Scott Pilgrim vs. the World: 10th anniversary

 The theatrical re-release was later rescheduled for North American Dolby Cinema theaters for April 30, 2021, and the week following.
 Additionally, Wright announced that an Ultra HD Blu-ray release of the film would follow the theatrical re-release, but did not give an estimated release date.

 On May 20/21, 2020 (depending on time zone), the Academy of Motion Picture Arts and Sciences hosted a watch party for the film.
 During the livestream, Wright gave a commentary with trivia about the film and various cast members, including Evans, Plaza, Whitman, Routh, Larson, Wong, and Webber, all joined him at different points to add their own.
-Collider noted that the availability of much of the cast, invited to take part by the Academy, may have been made possible by pandemic lockdowns.
-Some viewers questioned why the film was being shown by the Academy as it had not won an Oscar.
+Collider noted that the availability of much of the cast, invited to take part by the academy, may have been made possible by pandemic lockdowns.

 The Scott Pilgrim Vs the World Water Crisis video was premiered on Entertainment Weekly's EW.com and YouTube channel at 1:00 p.m.
 EDT on July 20, 2020.
 Most of the main cast were present; Evans appeared to read his part but was absent for most of the video, while Larson, Simmons and Culkin did not appear and their parts were read by Kendrick, Bhabha and screenwriter Bacall respectively.
 Throughout the stream, O'Malley, who also appeared along with Wright, drew character images as prizes for donations to Water For People.
 Cera recreated the sketch of Ramona that Scott shows to Comeau in the film to be given away, too.